sherpa/sherpa/docs/data/pha.rst

 .. note::

-   Each channel covers a finite energy range, and so when determining what value tio display, the :py:meth:`~sherpa.astro.data.DataPHA.get_filter` call uses the mid-point of each bin.
+   Each channel covers a finite energy range, and so when determining what value to display, the :py:meth:`~sherpa.astro.data.DataPHA.get_filter` call uses the mid-point of each bin.
 This means that the full range covered by the filter is actually larger than displayed (see `issue #1129 <https://github.com/sherpa/sherpa/issues/1129>`_ for more